 Calculating Chapter 13 Plan Payments in North Carolina

 The amount of your Chapter 13 plan depends on your unique financial situation.
-Several factors are used when calculating Chapter 13 plan.
+When calculating Chapter 13 plan, there are going to be several factors to understand.

 For example, your disposable income is a factor in the amount you must pay to your unsecured creditors through your Chapter 13 plan.
 In most cases, you must pay all disposable income into your Chapter 13 plan.
 Your debts are also a factor in the amount of your Chapter 13 repayment plan.
 Some debts, such as mortgage arrearage (past due mortgage payments) and tax debts, must be paid in full through the bankruptcy plan.